SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_Smart.md

 ### DataMiner Connectivity Framework

-This driver does not make any connections, but it does have interfaces.
+This connector does not make any connections, but it does have interfaces.

 ### Interfaces